 We spent less in Q4 than in Q2 or Q3, but it was still quite a lot.
 If we were to keep our spending around $7k/month, that’s $84k a year – which would be right around 4% of our total portfolio.
 Mrs. Minafi is working now as well, so the actual amount would be significantly lower.

 The 4% rule is based around having a diversified portfolio – not having 30% of it in a single stock that can fluctuate wildly.
 This is why in my post about leaving my job I mentioned that I don’t consider my situation to have reached FI in the tradition sense.
 There’s still a bunch of variables that would need to be addressed before that:

 - Moving my portfolio to a more diversified asset allocation.

 - Lowering spending (or developing side income) to where we’re solidly in the 25x+ range for spending.

-- Understanding what our actual spending is when I’m not working
+- Understanding what our actual spending is when I’m not working.

 - Budgeting in health care (since we’re able to use Mrs. Minafi’s insurance now).